blueag8/Photography_Website/README.md

 5. Create new project by running command "django-admin startproject [project_name] . " (the . is used to ensure you are in the root directory).
 6. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.
 7. CLI installation commands

     pip3 install django-bootstrap-modal-forms
     pip3 install django-forms-bootstrap
     pip3 install pillow
     pip3 install stripe

-8. If deploying to Heroku you will need a requirements.txt file so use the command: pip3 freeze > requirements.txt
+8. If deploying to Heroku you will need a requirements.txt file so use the command:

+    pip3 freeze > requirements.txt

-9. Procfi
+9. Create a Procfile
+guni
-9. For stripe access you will need to obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
+11. For stripe access you will need to register an account and obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
+This can be done [here]

 ## Requirements to run code locally: